robcarver17/pysystemtrade/docs/userguide.md

 system.accounts.forecast_turnover(instrument_code, rule_variation_name) ## Annualised turnover of forecast
 ```

 For calculating forecast costs (`pandl_for_instrument_forecast`... and so on.
 Note these are used for estimating forecast weights) I offer the option to pool costs across instruments.
-You can eithier pool the estimate of turnovers (which I recommend), or pool the average of cost * turnover (which I don't recommend).
+You can either pool the estimate of turnovers (which I recommend), or pool the average of cost * turnover (which I don't recommend).
 Averaging in the pooling process is always done with more weight given to instruments that have more history.

 ```
 forecast_cost_estimate: